tuairisc/kaitain/README.md

 * The Foras na Gaeilge brand is copyright and trademark of [Foras na Gaeilge](http://www.gaeilge.ie/) and all rights are reserved.

 ## Credit
-* Initial credit for the development of the Tuairisc.ie theme lies soley with the fine developers at [WPZOOM](http://www.wpzoom.com/).
 * Credit for the design and branding goes to Ćiaran O'Sullivan.
 * Credit for later alteration to the ore theme, addition of the Sass framework and addition of Tuairisc-specific function lies with me, [Mark Grealish](http://www.bhalash.com).